Towards Efficient Multimodal Unified Reasoning Model via Model Merging: Method

 \subsection{\textbf{AMM}: \textbf{A}daptive \textbf{M}odel \textbf{M}erging}

-During model merging, different tasks have different importance and compatibility.
-WUDI Merging~\citep{cheng2025wudi} uses fixed weights, which makes it difficult to effectively balance multi-task performance.
+After obtaining multiple expert models, an important challenge lies in how to fully integrate the capabilities of each model.
+WUDI Merging~\citep{cheng2025wudi} considers only the task vectors of the models, even though different expert models contribute with unequal weights along the task-vector direction.
+Moreover, during the merging process, the gradient directions contributed by different expert models across layers are also misaligned, which makes it difficult to effectively balance multi-task performance.

 We propose a dual-weight adaptive mechanism to achieve refined control of task vectors by introducing two weight parameters, $\alpha$ and $\beta$.
 The $\alpha_{i,l} = \frac{\|\boldsymbol{\tau}_{i,l}\|_F^2}{\sum_{j=1}^{n} \|\boldsymbol{\tau}_{j,l}\|_F^2}$ parameter measures the inherent importance of tasks based on the norm of the task vector to ensure that key tasks are not neglected.
 The $\beta_{i, l}^{n}$ parameter is dynamically adjusted based on the current merge state.
 It is used to measure the compatibility of tasks with the merge vector and focus on the tasks that match the current merge result best.

 where $\gamma$ is the scaling factor.
 The calculation of $\beta_{i, l}^{n}$ is based on the merged vector $\boldsymbol{\tau}_{m, l}^{n-1}$ after the $(n-1)$th iteration, so that it will be dynamically adjusted according to the latest state of the merged vector.
 As the iteration proceeds, the merged vector $\boldsymbol{\tau}_{m, l}$ gradually converges, and $\beta_{i, l}^{n}$ will also tend to be stable, thus the merged vector can retain the key information of multiple tasks at the same time.